BenjaminLettner/CSharp-Console-Tetris/README.md

 - Level increases for every 10 lines cleared
 - As the level increases, pieces fall faster

+## Troubleshooting

+### General Issues
+- If the game's display looks odd, try increasing your terminal window size
+- Make sure you're using a monospace font in your terminal
+- Ensure your terminal supports ANSI color codes

+### Docker Troubleshooting

+1. **Input Problems**: If keyboard input doesn't work correctly:
+   - Try using `run-tetris.sh` which contains specific optimizations for different operating systems
+   - Ensure you're running with `-it` flags for interactive mode
+   - Try a different terminal emulator

+2. **Display Issues**: If the game display looks odd:
+   - Make sure your terminal supports ANSI colors
+   - Try increasing your terminal window size
+   - Use a monospace font in your terminal

+3. **MacOS Specific**: On Mac, use the `run-tetris.sh` script which handles Mac-specific Docker quirks

 ## Architecture

 The game is implemented using object-oriented principles: